joeshull/what_the_fish_betta/README.md

 ## Classification Results
-Now that we've explored the data and our model, let's look at the results!
+Now that we've explored the data and the model, let's look at the results!

 ROC & AUC            |  Confusion Matrix
 :-------------------------:|:-------------------------:
 <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/rocauc.png" width="600px" height="400px"></img>   |  <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/conf_matrix.png" width="600px" height="400px"></img>

 Not bad!
-On the left, we see that the classifier got an Area Under the Curve of almost 78%.
-It was able to catch 71% of  "Fish" pictures and 77% on "Non-Fish" pictures from a holdout set of 500 pictures that it hadn't previously seen.
+On the left, we see that the classifier achieved an Area Under the Curve of almost 78%.
+It was able to *catch* 71% of  "Fish" pictures and 77% on "Non-Fish" pictures from a holdout set of 500 pictures that it had not previously seen.

-Let's see the most-probable samples from each class.
+Let's look at the archetypical samples from each class.

 <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/MaxMin.png" width="1200px" height="800px"></img>

-As expected, it picked up on the difference in brightness between the stock photos and the darker sea-scape pictures.
 The "fishiest fish" is an image with a bright center and dark border, and the opposite is true for the "non-fish".

 And just to make sure we haven't accidentally discovered the secret fish-detection powers of Logistic Regression.....